 Our target of £345,000 for the total cost of Phase 3 was reached after much hard work behind the scenes with planning, fundraising and applying for grants.
-We are grateful to the various bodies, including £211,00 from the Heritage Lottery Fund, The Garfield Weston Foundation for their grant of £10,000, and to many other organisations and individuals who have also contributed.
-St. Nicholas’ has met the conditions laid down by the Heritage Lottery Fund including raising £15,000 themselves.
+We are grateful to the various bodies, including Heritage Lottery Fund for their grant of £211,00, to The Garfield Weston Foundation for their grant of £10,000, and to many other organisations and individuals who have also contributed.
+St. Nicholas’ has met the conditions laid down by the Heritage Lottery Fund including raising over £15,000 themselves.

 Did you know that St. Nicholas’ Church is dependent on the generous giving from the congregation to fund the work of the church, its upkeep and ministry.
 Planned giving to the church really helps us to make our budgeting easier.